Zeyi-Lin/zeyi-lin/README.md

 **🔥We are hiring:**

 - If you want to deeply participate in the construction of the **SwanLab toolchain**, welcome to join the Emotion Machine (Beijing) internship, contact me: zeyi.lin@swanhub.co
-- If you happen to be an undergraduate student at Xidian University and want to use technology/design/business to do challenging things, welcome to join [Xidian Geek-Tech Studio](https://join.geek-tech.club/)